IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 Security considerations: See {{security}}.

-Interoperability considerations: This document specifies format of conforming messages and the interpretation thereof.
+Interoperability considerations: This document specifies the format of conforming messages and the interpretation thereof.

 Published specification: This document

-Applications that use this media type: This media type is intended to be used by network advertising additional Provisioning Domain information, and clients looking up such information.
+Applications that use this media type: This media type is intended to be used by networks advertising additional Provisioning Domain information, and clients looking up such information.

 Fragment identifier considerations: N/A